danialmalik/open-edx-proposals/oeps/oep-0038-Data-Modeling.rst

 - :code:`CharField`_.
 Should be defined with the :code:`null=True`_. option.
 .. _null=True: https://docs.djangoproject.com/en/2.2/ref/models/fields/#null
+   - This is to improve post processing.
+Defaulting :code:`CharField`_. to null enables use to better derive the intent of the user.
+If the field is null no intent was made to enter that field.
+If the field is an empty string eitehr an empty string was entered of the field was modified later by the user.

 - For example if you are adding a boolean to flag that a learner has not yet activated their account, the default value should be set to False, not None.